Wednesday, April 18, 2012

 The Eternal Slumber: The Slumber Party Massacre (1982)

-The Slumber Party Massacre was one title I had very little interest on when I was re-oriented to slasher films a few years back.
+The Slumber Party Massacre was one title I had very little interest on seeing that time I was re-oriented to slasher films a few years back.
 The title alone felt like a cheap little number with nubile teenage girls yaking their big 80s hair off about boys, being popular and stuff, only to end up in pieces at the hand of a psycho.

-That was until I've read an article concerning this film being written by a feminist Rita Mae Brown, and directed by Amy Holden Jones, as an attempt to parody the female-hating ways of the 80s hack-n-slash.
+That was until I've read an article concerning this film being written by a feminist Rita Mae Brown and directed by Amy Holden Jones as an attempt to parody the female-hating ways of 80s hack-n-slash.
 The result?
 Far from the point.
 In fact, it's sleazier and crazier than what was done before.
 Seeing how much trouble this title alone went through, I gave it a shot and ended up liking it more than what I expected!

-But thinking she'll do fine on her own, Trish plans a slumber party and invited her friends Diane, Jackie and Kimberly to enjoy an irresponsible evening with various boys gatecrashing, all the while new girl Valerie from across the street looks after her younger sister, Playboy-reading "It crowd"-wannabe Courtney, who in turn wanted to join Trish's party.
+But thinking she'll do fine on her own, Trish plans a slumber party and invites her friends Diane, Jackie and Kimberly to enjoy an irresponsible evening with various boys gatecrashing, all the while new girl Valerie from across the street looks after her younger sister, Playboy-reading "It crowd"-wannabe Courtney, who in turn wants to join Trish's party.

 If there's one thing I'll admit to this uneven scripting of a mess (probably due to the hefty changes of its tone) is that it's clever; the plot roads easily on its own, relying very little on any clever twists or gimmicks.
-SPM just gave it all on its own as a basic narrative and yet passes it off quite nicely with one-liners, morbid humor and some pretty cool kills.
-Filler moments had its shares of false scares as well as general build-ups that had all the female characters interact with.
+Slumber Party Massacre just gave it all on its own as a basic narrative and yet passes it off quite nicely with one-liners, morbid humor and some pretty cool kills.
+Filler moments have their shares of false scares as well as general build-ups that had all the female characters interact with.

-Staying true to the title, SPM had also strands away from the intended feminist tone with close-up T&As, from soap-soaked to smooth and dry, thanks to this film's awesome camera work.
-But, in turn, the male characters were all stereotypical sex-hungry jocks or nerds (or somewhere in between), lacking much focus on their part and hardly developed via plot, a clever out-look on the slasher cliches that's just as workable as contextual look into the killer's weapon of choice, which was everything but phallic.
+Staying true to the title, Slumber Party Massacre also strands away from the intended feminist tone with close-up T&As, from soap-soaked to smooth and dry, thanks to this film's awesome camera work.
+The male characters are noticeable depicted as stereotypical sex-hungry jocks an nerds (or somewhere in between), though, lacking much focus on their part and hardly developed via plot, a clever outlook on the slasher cliches that's just as workable as contextual look into the killer's weapon of choice, which was everything but phallic.

 I know we always have long hard weapons as means of finishing life in slasher flicks; Jason has his machete, Leatherface and his chainsaw, Michael and his kitchen knife.
 The killer's weapon of choice, which is a powerdrill, was given more than a nod on its libido subtext with shots including the drillbit dangling between his legs and, curiously, when he lost his drill to a machete, he went all out ape on them as if they get rid of something very dear to him.
 Symbolically castrated perhaps?
 Maybe.
 After all, he is an Average Joe killer and what he lacked in man-of-steel traits of Michael, Jason or, at some context, Leatherface, or in supernatural magick like Freddy, he made it up with his powerdrill.